Release Date: January, 2022

 “What the hell, Griffin.
-I am director of the FBI for Christ’s sake.
-I’m the guy still cleaning out bad actors that Kenyan entrenched in the department.”
+I am FBI director for Christ’s sake.
+I’m the guy still cleaning out the bad actors that Kenyan bastard entrenched in the department.”

 “So yes, I have heard of RogueOps and Lachlan Hawke.
 He does black bag stuff for the president.
 I don’t know specifics and I don’t want to know.
 It’s above my pay grade by 20,000 feet.
 Besides, I like my life the way it is.
 Alive and breathing.”